benediktahrens/rezk_completion/README.md

 It builds upon V. Voevodsky's Foundations library, available on http://arxiv.org/abs/1401.0053

+**Attention:** This repository does not receive any updates.
+Its contents have been fully integrated into https://github.com/UniMath/UniMath.

 # Installation

 This library is part of the UniMath repository, available at https://github.com/UniMath/UniMath .